 Facts About Eczema

-Atopic eczema is the most common form of the disease among Australasians.
-The skin becomes red, dry, itchy and scaly, and in severe cases, may weep, bleed and crust over, causing the sufferer much discomfort.
+Atopic dermatitis is the most common type of eczema.
+Eczema is a broad term that healthcare professionals use to describe a general group of conditions that may cause skin to become red, dry, itchy and scaly, and in severe cases, may weep, bleed and crust over, causing the sufferer much discomfort.
 Sometimes the skin may become infected.
 The condition can also flare and subside for no apparent reason.

 Although eczema affects all ages, it usually appears in early childhood (in babies between two-to-six months of age) and disappears around six years of age.
 In fact, more than half of all eczema sufferers show signs within their first 12 months of life and 20 per cent of people develop eczema before the age of five.